Meet your AHC Executive Board

 President

-Christie Jenkins, PhD
+Christie Jenkins, Ph.D.

 Children’s Advocacy Center

-I have a wide variety of experience in counseling and leadership over the past couple of decades.
+Christie Jenkins, Ph.D., has a wide variety of experience in counseling and leadership over the past couple of decades.
 I am a Core Faculty Member at Walden University and the CEO of the Family and Child Abuse Prevention Center.
 I have been in clinical practice for 20 years in the inner-city, for a non-profit, community mental health organization.
 My research and professional interests center on interpersonal violence, Animal Assisted Therapy (AAT), and LGBTQIAP+ concerns.
 I have 30 years of experience working in the helping profession with survivors of domestic violence and sexual assault.
 I have spent 2.5 years training my dog, Bob-the Beagle to be a certified AAT dog.
 He works with the child survivors of abuse and their non-offending caregivers at the Family and Child Abuse Prevention Center.
 I am independently licensed in two states, and I have a supervisory designation in the state of Ohio.
 I am also a nationally certified counselor.
 I have presented locally, at the state and national levels on various topics affecting counselors and their clients.
 I am also very active in professional organizations for counselors, and I have been recognized for my work specifically for counseling and social change.
 I have thoroughly enjoyed my time with AHC.
 I brought PFLAG to our conference in Nashville, Tennessee.
 It was imperative to me to bring in a celebratory organization in a state that can marginalize and disenfranchise this population.
 After spending the past seven years contributing to AHC on a small level, I am so excited to increase my social change footprint through the Humanistic lens as your President.
 It is my honor to serve this organization and bring a holistic approach to my leadership.

-Governing Council Representative
+Advisory Council Representative

-Amanda Evans, PhD
+Amanda Evans, Ph.D.

-Devine Mercy University
+Divine Mercy University

-Amanda M. Evans, Ph.D., LPC, NCC, BC-TMH, ACS, EMDR-IT is a counselor educator and practicing counselor.
+Amanda M. Evans, Ph.D., LPC, NCC, BC-TMH, ACS, EMDR-IT, is a counselor educator and practicing counselor.
 Amanda became involved with AHC in 2008 while a doctoral student.
 Since that time, Amanda has served as the InfoChange Newsletter Editor, DEI Committee Co-Chair, Emerging Leaders Co-Chair, Neuroaffirming Humanistic Counseling Interest Network Co-Chair, President, and Governing Council Representative.
 Amanda is grateful to belong to AHC and to work with such amazing humanistically oriented folks.

 Secretary